davideyre/cdt-tutorial/README.md

 You will need copy the token value from your SSH session.

-If you find port 8888 is occupied, the re-run the commands above, e.g. substituting 8888 for 8889 throughout.
+If you find port 8888 is occupied, then re-run the commands above, e.g. substituting 8888 for 8889 throughout.

 You should now be able to run the practical from your browser if you make use of the python to call any local commands to these appear in the notebook too.